robtarr/iot-harvest-timer/README.md

 This is currently in a prototype phase.

 ## TODO

+### Hardware
- - solder board together
+ - Solder board together
- - build permanent (non-LEGO) enclosure
+ - Build permanent (non-LEGO) enclosure
- - Electron status bar app
-   - updates
-   - setup
+ - Add charging circuit

+### Electron App
+ - Add code to update projects per side
+ - Find a way to reconnect if connection to Photon is lost